jjjawad/ai-accounting-cfo/buildlog.md

   - Notes:
     - Actual environment variables will be inserted in Step 1.10.
     - Keys are NOT stored in the repository for security reasons.
-  ### STEP 1.9 ‚Äî Set Up External API Providers (OpenAI, Google Vision, Email) ‚Äî Completed
+  ### STEP 1.9 ó Set Up External API Providers (OpenAI, Google Vision, Email) ó Completed
   - Date: December 2, 2025
   - Files CREATED:
     - backend/lib/external/